 The Psychoanalytic Theories of Karen Horney:

 Challenging Freud and Pioneering Feminine Psychology "The perfect normal person is rare in our civilization.
 There is no such thing as absolute normality within a complex culture.
-The tremendous psychological stresses and strains of present-day life fall too unevenly and too heavily to allow an even development." - Karen Horney, The Neurotic Personality of Our Time 1.
-Introduction: A Pioneering Voice in Psychoanalysis Karen Horney (1885-1952) was a pioneering psychoanalyst who made significant contributions to...
+The tremendous psychological stresses and strains of present-day life fall too unevenly and too heavily to allow an even development." - **Karen Horney, The Neurotic Personality of Our Time** 1.
+Introduction: A Pioneering Voice in Psychoanalysis Karen Horney (1885-1952) stands as a towering, yet often underappreciated, figure in the...

 All Brains Are Awesome: